 - Any children under the age of 11 years of age should be encouraged to wear a face covering.

-- The following conditions should also be observed:
+- The following conditions must also be observed:

 - The visitor must use a separate lift to staff.